 Monday to Thursday

 12.00 to 22.30

 Games are suitable for 2 – 6 players

 Rooms available – The Heist, Misery, Fibonacci, Alcatraz, Enigmista and Jungala

 Room – Jungala (Difficulty level 3)

 You have discovered an old board game in your attic and once opened you are engulfed by a vortex and transported into an alternative realm.
 After only seeing a glimpse of the terrible world inside you are thrown back into reality.
 Vowing never to approach the game again you attempt to leave but the door has been locked trapping you in.
 Glancing over to the game you see the words “The dice have been rolled.”
 You have no choice but to complete the game or be trapped inside the other realm for eternity.
 You only have sixty minutes to complete the game!

-I attended this game with some of the ladies who volunteer for a Charity I run.
-This was our team building exercise.
+I attended this game with some friends who all had suffered with poor mental health after giving birth.
 We made our way up the stairs to the reception and were greeted by a friendly young man.
 The man was to be our game host for the evening, he showed us to our game room door and began reading the game story.
 As soon as the game host read the story about the room my tummy started to feel a little nervous, I had never been to a life game before so I didn’t know what to expect.

 He briefed us on everything, gave us safety information and he showed us where the emergency button was located.
 The host informed us that the game is being constantly monitored so if we were to need any assistance we could just wave or shine our torches at the camera.

 The host gave us an iPad which we can use to get a clue if we become stuck.
 The host showed us how to scan the QR bar-codes which are located in the room and then he warned us that every time we scanned a bar code to receive a clue we would lose a minute off our time. .